shirobrak/action-phpcs/README.md

 ### `workdir`

 Optional.
-The directory from which to look for and run eslint.
+The directory from which to look for and run phpcs.
 Default '.'

 ## Example usage